SHOP

 Precise Re-staining Process to Highlight Target Structures Without Over-staining Background

-Re-staining is a critical step in the PASM-Masson staining protocol; however, it can present challenges if not executed correctly.
+Re-staining is a critical step in the PASM-Masson staining protocol, however, it can present challenges if not executed correctly.
 This process requires a delicate balance to ensure that target structures are effectively highlighted while preventing excessive background staining.
 Pathologists should be well-versed in their techniques to avoid pitfalls that can obscure diagnostic clarity.
 Practicing precision in the re-staining process allows for greater accuracy in identifying critical structures within the tissue samples.

 Temperature Management During Specific Steps to Ensure Dye Effectiveness